priyankastack/weather/README.md

 This Weather App provides real-time weather information based on user input.
 The user can enter the name of a city, and the app will display the current temperature, weather conditions, humidity, and wind speed, all fetched from a third-party weather API.
 The application uses JavaScript to fetch and display the data dynamically and is fully responsive to ensure a seamless experience on any device.

-Here’s a sample README.md for a Weather App built with HTML, CSS, JavaScript, and a Weather API:

-Weather App ⛅
-A Weather App built using HTML, CSS, JavaScript, and integrated with the Weather API to fetch real-time weather data for any city.
-The app features a clean and responsive UI that allows users to search for the weather conditions in different cities globally.

-Table of Contents
-Project Overview
-Features
-Technologies Used
-API Integration
-Screenshots
-Setup and Installation
-Folder Structure
-Contributing
-License
-Project Overview
-This Weather App provides real-time weather information based on user input.
-The user can enter the name of a city, and the app will display the current temperature, weather conditions, humidity, and wind speed, all fetched from a third-party weather API.
-The application uses JavaScript to fetch and display the data dynamically and is fully responsive to ensure a seamless experience on any device.

 # Features

 - Search Weather by City: Users can search for weather conditions in any city worldwide.